Mature Masculine

 In Self-Talk: "Who am I to lead?"
 "Someone else could do it better."
 "I don't want to seem arrogant."
 "I'm not ready."

 The key sign is leadership vacuum where leadership is needed.
-He creates space for others to fill that he should be filling himself.
-Things stall because he does not step in.
+He creates space for others to fill that he should fill himself.
+Things stall because he will not step in.

 Balancing the Chump